snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 ```

-### selectRow

 ---

+#### selectRow

 Returns the first row that matches the provided query.
-Throws an exception if no row can be found.
+Throws an instance of `NoMatchingRowFound` if no row can be
+found.

 ```php
 try {